 Robin Gale-Baker, from Sustainable Macleod, discusses growing apricot trees.
 She has also written articles for this website about growing broad beans, cauliflower, eggplants and capsicums, garlic, other vegetables, blueberries, persimmon trees, other fruit trees and herbs.
-Also articles on growing techniques, mulch and shade cloth.
+Also articles on growing techniques, mulch, shade cloth and the emergency kitchen garden.

 Apricots, with their luscious combination of sweetness and tanginess are, in my opinion, the tastiest fruit in the stonefruit orchard.
 There’s nothing like waiting for those first tree-ripened apricots, red-blushed on the side facing the sun, in December or January and taking a first bite of their sweet juicy flesh.

 Planting and positioning

 Plant in winter when the tree is dormant.
 Choose a well-drained, fertile spot and dig a deep hole.
 Incorporating some slotted pipe down the side of the hole will make delivering water direct to the roots both easy and efficient later on during hot weather.

 Select a tree that can develop four main branches and prune to a vase shape.
 When you plant, check the width that the tree will grow to and leave ample space all the way around it (including appropriate distance from fences) as this will allow good air circulation and prevent a build-up of humidity resulting in fungal disease.
 And plant in full sun so that the fruit will ripen!